This article may contain compensated links. Please read disclaimer for more info.

 Everything was ‘giraffe fashion,’ and the giraffe mania was everywhere: giraffe-themed fabrics and hairstyles (inspired by the animal’s horns) for ladies; giraffe-themed wallpapers for home; porcelain, accessories, combs, soap, and fans with the image of Zarafa for visitors… Zarafa was a real trendsetter!

-The giraffe mania fashion faded by 1830, together with the reign of King Charles X. The giraffe Zarafa, however, lived peacefully until 1845, after which she was taxidermied.
+The giraffe mania faded by 1830, together with the reign of King Charles X. However, the giraffe Zarafa lived peacefully until 1845, after which she was taxidermied.
 She’s still on view at the Muséee d’Histoire Naturelle in La Rochelle, western France.